J24-E03/W07-D01-Java-Arrays/src/main/java/org/dcistudent/infamousjohn/Arrays.md

 );
 ```

-This exercise generates an array with 10 random integers and then uses the `sumArrayElements` method to calculate the total sum of all elements in the array.
+This exercise generates an array with 10 random numbers and uses the `sumArrayElements` method to calculate the sum, which is printed alongside the array contents.

 #### `sumArrayElements` Method